Acrylamide Regulations (April 2018)

-The new EU regulations for the management of acrylamide levels in foods came into force in the UK on the 11th April 2018.
+The EU regulations for the management of acrylamide levels in foods came into force in the UK on the 11th April 2018.
 Commission Regulation (EU) 2017/2158 covers the establishment of mitigation measures and benchmark levels for the reduction of acrylamide in food.

 What is acrylamide?